 As an offering of gratitude to the dharma, Tina, along with Stephen Snyder, wrote the book, Practicing the Jhanas, which was later published by Shambhala Publications.
 In 2007 Tina became the first Western woman authorized by Ven.
 Pa Auk Sayadaw to teach.

 After these life-changing experiences, at first Tina felt a strong pull to become a “cave yogi” and turn away from householder life to abide in the peace and bliss of Truth.
 However, over time, the possibility functioning from realization while living in the dynamism of the modern world became a more compelling life’s path.
 Tina then began participating in the Diamond Approach, a contemporary wisdom path designed for householders, that integrates the psychological and the spiritual into one continuum for living “in the world but not of it.”
 Tina has been studied by Yale Neuroscience Lab for research on the effects of meditation on consciousness and the brain, has been featured in “Awakening Women,” Non-duality Magazine, Conscious TV, Buddha at the Gas Pump, Buddhist Geeks, GuruViking, After Awakening, the Imperfect Buddha, and others.

-Tina now leads retreats and offers spiritual guidance and mentoring to practitioners worldwide.
-Tina also has a Ph.D. in human and organizational development, has worked as an organizational development consultant and coach for more than 25 years, and is the author of several published books on humanistic business practices.
+Dr. Rasmussen now leads retreats and offers spiritual guidance and mentoring to practitioners worldwide.
+Her Ph.D. is in human and organizational development, and worked as an organizational development consultant and coach in the business world for more than 25 years.
+She is also the author of several published books on humanistic business practices.

 Special Projects Director